dnl0/brainwhack/include/parser/readme.txt

-the parser in its current state is very wanky, and needs best-case revision worst-case rework, but as of now it does work, gives an appropriate result, and doesn't leak (as far as i know), so i'm gonna leave it at that as of now, and fix the code issues later to make it ""better"".
+the parser in its current state is very wanky, and needs best-case revision worst-case rework, but as of now it does work, gives an appropriate result, and doesn't leak (i hope but not confirmed), so i'm gonna leave it at that as of now, and fix the code issues later to make it ""better"".

 of course with BF being this simple and linear language one may wonder why would it even need a parser in the first place,